John Cooper Clarke: Others

 Clarke once said: "The only person I've ever been compared to is Alexander Pope...
 I can live with that.
 But millions of people have been compared to me".
 Plan B (Ben Drew), Kate Nash, and Lily Allen have also cited Clarke as influencing their work.
 He has also influenced a newer generation of other performers, including comedians and performance poets, such as Luke Wright, Stewart Lee, Eddie Argos, and Rob Auton.
 Irish musician Grian Chatten, frontman of Fontaines D.C., was inspired by Clarke's work.
 On their 2020 eponymous debut album, English band Working Men's Club pays homage to the poet in the track "John Cooper Clarke", referencing his poem "Attack of the Fifty Foot Woman" and book The Luckiest Guy Alive.

 Publications

 In 1983, Clarke published his first anthology of poetry, titled Ten Years in an Open Necked Shirt.
 The title refers to the fact that he had performed for so long without publishing any of his poetry.
 The book stayed in print and became the best selling poetry volume of the decade, and was reissued by Penguin Books in 2013.

-In 2018 he published his second anthology, The Luckiest Guy Alive.

-In 2020, he published a memoir, I Wanna Be Yours, its titled taken from his poem of the same name.